 Low serial number bills are more valuable.
 If your bill starts with 6 or 7 zeros then it will command a premium.
 In addition there are star notes that can be even more valuable.
 Keep reading to learn more about star notes.

 It's easy to tell if you have a star note or not.
 Star notes are overprint notes that have a star after the serial number.
 These notes are more rare and they can sell for $250 and up.

 Some star notes are more rare then others- it depends on which Federal Reserve Bank they were issued from.
-If you have a star note then it's best to get it examined by a currency expert.
+If you have a star note then it's best to keep it secure in a protective currency holder and get it examined by a currency expert.

 History of $100 Dollar Bills

 The one-hundred dollar bill was first issued in 1862, and early bills consisted of legal tender notes, silver certificates, and gold certificates.
 The first Federal Reserve note was issued in 1914.
 Benjamin Franklin is the face of the 100 dollar bill but some of the earlier series featured other historical figures such as Abraham Lincoln and James Monroe.

 Many of the older one-hundred dollar bills are quite valuable even in fair condition.
 The prices range from hundreds of dollars to tens of thousands of dollars- it all depends on the series and variety.
 However most one-hundred dollar bills printed after 1929 are not valuable.
 This is because they are neither rare nor sought after by collectors.